Please note our Special Collections and Archives Summer Hours:

-Special Collections, a department of the Robert E. Kennedy Library at Cal Poly, was established in 1969 to build primary source research collections that reflect and support the polytechnic curriculum of the university.
+Special Collections and Archives, a department of the Robert E. Kennedy Library at Cal Poly, was established in 1969 to build primary source research collections that reflect and support the polytechnic curriculum of the university.

 Major subject areas in the collections include architects, architecture and the built environment of California; book arts; environmental history; ethnic studies; fine printing; graphic arts; Julia Morgan; John Steinbeck first editions; landscape architecture in California; Robinson Jeffers first editions; San Luis Obispo regional history; social history; and William Randolph Hearst and San Simeon.

-- View digitized photographs, posters, drawings, and other items from our archival collections.
+- Browse digitized photographs, posters, drawings, and other items from the department’s manuscript collections.

 - Julia Morgan – an online exhibition

 - California architectural archives: Original materials by and about architects, architecture, and the built environment of California, including the Julia Morgan Papers.

 - California history collections: Original materials documenting the history of the San Luis Obispo region, with special emphasis on ethnic studies and environmental history.

 - Links to the Land: Original materials relating to agriculture and ranching in San Luis Obispo County, including collections documenting the environmental history of the region.